Mongolian blue spots, also known as slate gray nevi, are a type of pigmented birthmark. They’re formally called congenital dermal melanocytosis.

 - blue or blue-gray in color

-- of an irregular shape with unclear edges
+- an irregular shape, with poorly distinguished edges

 - usually present at birth or soon after

-- anywhere on the body, but usually located on the buttocks or lower back, and less commonly, on the arms or trunk
+- usually located on the buttocks or lower back, and less commonly on the arms or trunk